The 48-Hour Model-Drop Playbook: Ride a Competitor AI Launch

 The final channel is the one that closes the loop into pipeline.
 Every AI product has an inbound list of buyers who opted in and never converted; most of them are on the incumbent model today.
 A cold email sent at T+20h with subject line Migrating to GPT-5.5 Here Is How We Did It in 4 Hours converts 4 to 8 times better than a cold email with no launch hook, per FORKOFF outbound audits across eleven Q1 2026 engagements.

 The email is three paragraphs.
 Para 1: the launch happened, here is our one-sentence summary.
-Para 2: here is what it means for you specifically (tie to their use case from the signup form).
+Para 2: here is what it means for you specifically (tie to their use case from the application form).
 Para 3: here is a migration-ready free tier, reply for a 30-minute call.
 Linked to the repo from channel 2 and the SEO post from channel 5.
 That is the whole email.
 Sending it at T+20h rather than T+3d is the difference between an 8 percent reply rate and a 1 percent reply rate in our audits.

 How we install the playbook with AI-startup teams